steviemcgirr/BRIA/README.md

 ## A proof of concept chatbot that public transport customers can use to interface timetable and FAQ information for Bus Éireann and Irish Rail.
 ###### Technolgy stack consists of :
-- Natural language processing as ser- vice - Dialogflow
+- Natural language processing as service - Dialogflow
 - Chatbot Interface: Facebook messenger
 - Server-side Application Language: Java/Spring
 - Scripting: Python